Public appointment application process

 Candidate information pack

-Public appointment competitions will usually have an information pack that you can download or request in hard copy.
+Public appointment competitions will usually have an information pack that you can download or ask for in hard copy.
 The pack will give you information on the post, including:

 - what to expect when you apply